OpenArchive/Code-of-Conduct/README.md

 ## Our Pledge

+At OpenArchive we are committed to providing a welcoming and inspiring community for ALL!
+This Code of Conduct outlines the expectations of our community of contributirs for participation.

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.
+We pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity, and orientation.

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

 ## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:
+We as the community of contributors at OpenArchive strive to:

-* Demonstrating empathy and kindness toward other people
+* Be welcoming by demonstrating empathy and kindness toward other people
-* Being respectful of differing opinions, viewpoints, and experiences
+* Be patient and respectful with each other even in differing opinions, viewpoints, primary spoken language of a contributor, and/or levels of professional and life experience
 * Giving and gracefully accepting constructive feedback
 * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience